 Managed endpoint security for small business closes this gap by pairing enterprise-grade Endpoint Detection and Response (EDR) technology with 24/7 Security Operations Center (SOC) monitoring — giving your business professional detection and response capacity without requiring an in-house security team.
 Rather than reacting after a breach, you gain continuous visibility across every device and a contractually defined response process when threats are confirmed.

-This guide covers how managed endpoint protection works in practice, the specific regulatory requirements driving adoption in 2026, and the questions to ask any provider before committing to a service agreement.
-If you want to benchmark your current exposure first, review our small business security program framework before evaluating vendors.
+This guide covers how managed endpoint protection works in practice, the specific regulatory requirements driving adoption in 2026, and the essential questions to ask any provider before committing to a service agreement.
+If you want to benchmark your current exposure first, review our security awareness training program framework before evaluating vendors.

 IBM Cost of Data Breach Report 2024